 In this course, we will cover the basics of scientific writing by means of weekly plenary sessions, exercises and small-scale feedback sessions.
 All teaching materials are tailored to the needs of a psychological researcher in action.
 After completing this course, you will be on your way to becoming a better writer, and, perhaps, a better scientist as well.

 From January 1, 2006 the Faculty of Social Sciences has instituted the Ephorus system to be used by instructors for the systematic detection of plagiarism in students’ written work.
 Please see the information concerning fraud .

 Information on blackboard.leidenuniv.nl

-Introduction and enrolment for courses of the first semester will take place in 2 September2010.
+Introduction and enrolment for courses of the first semester will take place on 2 September 2010.
 Introduction and enrolment for courses of the second semester will take place in January 2011.
 More information will be available at the website of the Institute of Psychology.

 Dr. Sander Nieuwenhuis (Coordinator)